 Among these new virtual workers is a smaller group of people known as digital nomads.
 Using platforms such as Airbnb and VRBO, these traveling tenants will stay in one area for as little as two weeks or as long as six months depending on their preferences.
 Unlike traditional rental properties, owners of property on Airbnb can adjust rates between each visit and require their own approval for every guest.
 Hosting a rental property on these new platforms is a much more lucrative and flexible option compared to the standard long-term lease agreements.

 To top it all off, the droves of new workers are able to enjoy Florida’s lack of state income tax.
 The market for housing in Melbourne is still hot and on the rise, but fixed-rate mortgage interest makes it a fair tradeoff.
 Families and investors alike should see what Melbourne has to offer before interest rates start rising again.
-For all of your Melbourne home buying needs, the Curri Kirschner team is standing by to help.
+For all of your Melbourne home buying needs, the David Curri team is standing by to help.
 Your dream home in the idyllic Space Coast could be a message or phone call away so don’t hesitate to reach out.